What is a P-F Curve? Definition and Use Cases in Maintenance Management

 The best-performing maintenance teams have changed their thinking.
 They do not wait till it smokes or gets noisy.
 Before they are screamed at, they hear the whispers of failure.
 This change from reactive to proactive maintenance is all created around a single concept in the P-F Curve.

-It is one thing to know the theory and another to put it into practice.
 It is here that Cryotos comes in, and the abstract knowledge of the P-F Curve will become actionable and automated work orders that allow you to identify every breakdown before it halts the manufacturing line.

 Decoding the P-F Curve: Definition and Key Concepts